Sylvester on film in Brighton

 Exterior of Coasters ‘Brighton’s First Fun Bar’, photo by Simona Connelly

-And Mike Sax would know – he was the sound engineer at Coasters, he was there the night Sylvester performed, and he has found himself with a copy of the film of that show.
-The footage was actually taken by Robbie Seabrook on behalf of Coasters and the club owner Nicky Price.
-However Mike has done significant work to improve the visual and audio quality.
+And Mike Sax would know – he was the sound engineer at Coasters, he was there the night Sylvester performed, and has found himself with a copy of the film of that show.
+The footage was filmed by Robbie Seabrook but Mike has done significant work to improve the visual and audio quality.
 “In the years since I’ve had to edit it and tweak it up a bit and make the sound a lot better, because it was obviously only mono and it was terrible sound in those days on the VHS recorders”.

 Coasters